pytorch/audio/examples/pipeline/README.md

-This is an example pipeline for speech recognition using a greedy or Viterbi CTC decoder, along with the Wav2Letter model trained on LibriSpeech.
+This is an example pipeline for speech recognition using a greedy or Viterbi CTC decoder, along with the Wav2Letter model trained on LibriSpeech, see [Wav2Letter: an End-to-End ConvNet-based Speech Recognition System](https://arxiv.org/pdf/1609.03193.pdf).
 Wav2Letter and LibriSpeech are available in torchaudio.

 ### Usage